 A holistic rural community development model seeking to bridge the gap between the urban and rural communities via 10 empowerment divisions across 300+ villages island-wide reaching over 28,000 beneficiaries annually, free of cost.

 Language and Arts

 Language proficiency plays an important role in bridging the gap between various communities, whether it’s between the village and the city or the North and South.
 The ability to speak and understand languages outside of your mother tongue opens up the mind as well as a whole new world of possibilities.
 The Language Training Programmes at FoG seek to create a link between communities while offering our students more opportunities to excel and develop.

 At the Foundation of Goodness, we are committed to uplifting the standards of English in rural communities by providing access to English Classes taught by experienced teachers.

 English is the international business language and many employers within Sri Lanka report that they suffer because of an inadequate supply of potential workers within the country (World Bank, 2008) because standards of English are not good enough.
 Without English, individuals are seriously disadvantaged in the job market, and excluded from many career opportunities.

 The ability to communicate with each other is essential towards establishing unity, harmony and understanding between Sri Lankan communities and strengthening friendships instead of harbouring suspicion and mistrust caused by decades of civil conflict.

-The Foundation of Goodness offers link language programmes at all our flagship model in Seenigama as well as all Village Heartbeat Empowerment Centres.
+The Foundation of Goodness offers link language programmes at the MCC Centre of Excellence, our flagship model in Seenigama as well as all Village Heartbeat Empowerment Centres.
 Tamil Language classes are offered in predominantly Sinhala speaking regions while Sinhala Classes take place at the Centres situated in Tamil speaking regions.